MichalLeh/Anti-FraudSystem/README.md

 - If successful, respond with the `HTTP OK` status `200`;
 - If a card is already in the database, respond with the `HTTP CONFLICT` status `409`;
 - If a card has the wrong format, respond with the `HTTP BAD REQUEST` status `400`;
+- Card numbers must be checked according to the Luhn algorithm.

 `POST /api/antifraud/stolencard` request